tpsnugget/c22-portfolio/readme.md

 # Markup and Usage sections (usage code only pasted in console at this point)

 $ C22-7 Initial code to get the slider to show up when index.html loads

+# C22-8 Downloaded pictures from pexels.com and reffed them in code from
+# previous section

+$ C22-9 Add superslides options